 Attract and retain top talent in a competitive market We strive to be an employer of choice for individuals with the specific skill sets and experience required for the cruise industry.
 Motivate employees with clear, NCLH-level goals We believe that clear, NCLH-level goals motivate management to work together as a team towards shared objectives.
-Compensation opportunities align executives with shareholders We align management with shareholders by choosing NCLH incentive compensation performance metrics that we believe drive long-term value for our shareholders.
+Compensation opportunities align executives with shareholders We align management with shareholders by providing a majority of compensation in equity and by choosing NCLH incentive compensation performance metrics that we believe drive long-term value for our shareholders.